brillout/wildcard-api/docs/readme.template.md

 // Browser

 import 'handli'; // npm install handli
-// That's it, Wildcard will automatically use Handli.
+// That's it, Telefunc will automatically use Handli.
 // Errors are now handled by Handli.
 ~~~